Contribution: A 100% Robust Representation for ML

 This is a Method paper that introduces a new molecular string representation designed specifically for machine learning applications.

-When neural networks generate molecules using SMILES notation, a huge fraction of output strings are invalid - either syntax errors or chemically impossible structures.
-This wasn’t just an inconvenience but a fundamental bottleneck: if your generative model produces 70% invalid molecules, you’re wasting computational effort and severely limiting chemical space exploration.
+When neural networks generate molecules using SMILES notation, a huge fraction of output strings are invalid: either syntax errors or chemically impossible structures.
+This was a fundamental bottleneck: if your generative model produces 70% invalid molecules, you’re wasting computational effort and severely limiting chemical space exploration.

-The authors’ key insight was using a formal grammar approach where each symbol is interpreted based on chemical context - the “state of the derivation” that tracks available valence bonds.
-This prevents impossible structures like a carbon with five single bonds, making invalid molecular regions impossible rather than hoping models learn to avoid them.
+The authors’ key insight was using a formal grammar approach (specifically, a Chomsky type-2, context-free grammar with self-referencing functions) where each symbol is interpreted based on chemical context.
+The “state of the derivation” tracks available valence bonds, preventing impossible structures like a carbon with five single bonds.

 This approach guarantees 100% validity: every SELFIES string corresponds to a valid molecule, and every valid molecule can be represented.